gitpan/Ogre/examples/README.txt

 - particleFX.pl: pretty particle effects demo, implements OGRE's "ParticleFX" sample application

-- skeletalanim.pl: demo of skeletal animation, implements OGRE's "SkeletalAnimation" sample application (very cool with the ladies sneaking around :)
+- skeletalanim.pl: implements OGRE's "SkeletalAnimation" sample application (very cool with the ladies sneaking around :)

+- terrain.pl: implementing OGRE's "Terrain" sample app, this demos using RaySceneQuery to maintain the camera at a fixed distance above a terrain (if you've played "Medieval: Total War", it's like moving the camera over the 3D-battle terrains).